simonambridge/NuoDB-Kafka-SparkStreaming/README.md

-## Analyzing data using NuoDB Spark Analytics
+## Step 3: Analyzing data using NuoDB Spark Analytics

 NuoDB provides integration with Spark via the NuoDB JDBC driver to enable analysis of data in-place on the same cluster where the data is ingested and stored.
 Workloads can be isolated and there is no need to ETL the data.